Nexis-Labs/NexWallet/docs/SECURITY.md

 ### 12. Regular Updates

-- To address potential security vulnerabilities, Wigwam keeps the app updated with the latest security patches and enhancements.
+- To address potential security vulnerabilities, NexWallet keeps the app updated with the latest security patches and enhancements.

 - Fully adapted to the latest browser extension ManifestV3 API, ensuring compatibility with modern standards.